-[Culture/Photography] The Sulphur Miners of Kawah Ijen Volcano (Indonesia)
+[Photography] The Sulphur Miners of Kawah Ijen Volcano

-Psychic Garden pays a visit to the legendary Kawah Ijen mountain, one of the most toxic and alien places on earth.
-A mystical complex of sulphuric crater volcanos where unprotected brimstone miners risk their lives harvesting crystallised sulphur, the "devil's gold".
-Featuring original photographs taken by resident creative Denholm Hewlett.
+Kawah Ijen Mountain, one of the most toxic and alien places on earth.
+A mystical complex of sulphuric crater volcanos where unprotected brimstone miners risk their lives harvesting crystallised sulphur, the "Devil's" gold.
+Original photographs taken by resident creative Denholm Hewlett.

-In the region of Banyuwangi, Eastern Java, Indonesia, resides Kawah Ijen Crater, a truly extraordinary spectacle.
-This mountain contains two of the most striking and unusual natural phenomenons on Earth; one of the planet's last active sulphuric volcanos and the world's largest acidic caldera lake, filled with steaming cyan-green water corrosive enough to dissolve metal.
+In the region of Banyuwangi, East Java, Indonesia, resides Kawah Ijen Crater, a truly extraordinary spectacle.
+This mountain contains two of the most striking and unusual natural phenomenons on Earth; one of the planet's last active sulphuric volcanos and the world's largest acidic caldera lake, filled with steaming cyan water corrosive enough to dissolve metal.

 Mt.
 Ijen has been the base of a labour-intensive sulphur mining operation since 1968.
-The volatile crater relentlessly emits scolding hot, flammable sulphurous gases, which condense and solidify with our oxygen-rich atmosphere to produce renewable mineral crystal sulphur, nuclear-yellow molten rocks that the local residents painstakingly mine, transport and sell to local sugar refineries and factories that produce cosmetics.
+The volatile crater relentlessly emits scolding hot, flammable sulphurous gases, which condense and solidify with our oxygen-rich atmosphere to produce renewable mineral crystal sulphur, nuclear-yellow molten rocks that the local residents painstakingly mine, transport and sell to local sugar refineries and cosmetic production factories.

 What makes Kawah Ijen so remarkable is the way mankind has made use of this inhospitable mountain.
 The crystallised mineral sulphur extracted from Mt.
 Ijen is used to produce many products within the chemical and pharmaceutical industries; including matches, fertiliser, batteries, fireworks, detergents, vulcanised rubber, beauty products, and the bleaching of sugar.